Common Law Sponsorship: Supporting Documentsadmin2023-06-28T15:21:11-04:00

 Personal statements are very important; however, just because something is written down does not make it true.
 Where possible, you will need to provide evidence of the statements you make in your application forms and personal statement.
 For example, if you say that you have resided together since July 18, 2001, provide documentation that will show this.

-We understand that some of the events you refer to may have happened many years ago and you may not have most of the documents from them.
-If you are having trouble collecting a certain document and want to know if it is required, please contact us as this is crucial part of your application.
+We understand that some of the events you refer to may have happened many years ago, and you may not have most of the documents from them.
+If you are having trouble collecting a certain document and want to know if it is required, please contact us, as this is a crucial part of your application.